-Whether your preference is to contribute to a specific academic discipline, a co-curricular or extracurricular activity, or a valuable service provided by the College such as Career Services, your gift will make an impact in the lives of Lafayette College students, and it is greatly appreciated.
+Whether your preference is to contribute to a specific academic discipline, a co-curricular or extracurricular activity, or a valuable service provided by the College such as the Gateway Career Center, your gift will make an impact in the lives of Lafayette College students, and it is greatly appreciated.

 In addition to the need for unrestricted giving, the College also appreciates the support of the many and varied programs that enhance our students’ Lafayette experience.
 Below you will find some of the more popular areas to restrict your gift.
 If you had another program in mind, and it is not listed, just give us a call to see how you can support the area of your choice.
 Thank you for your consideration.